 continuous delivery.
 GitVersion will increment the

-metadata for each build so you can tell builds apart.
+metadata for each commit so you can tell them apart.
 For example

 1.0.0+6.
 It is important to note that build metadata is not part

 of the semantic version; it is just metadata!.